Platte County Prosecutor

 Elected Officeholder: Eric Zahnd

-Platte County Prosecuting Attorney Eric Zahnd was originally elected in 2002 and reelected in 2006 and 2010.
+Platte County Prosecuting Attorney Eric Zahnd was originally elected in 2002.
+He is now the longest-serving prosecutor in Platte County history.
+He also has the longest tenure of any elected prosecutor currently serving the Kansas City metro.
 Zahnd’s team of eleven attorneys and nine staff members are responsible for handling thousands of cases each year, ranging from traffic offenses to first degree murder.

 Zahnd's top priorities are protecting children, prosecuting sex offenders, and cracking down on career criminals.
 Under Zahnd and the Sheriff‘s leadership, Platte County’s Cyber Crimes Unit became one of the first in Missouri to hunt down and prosecute Internet predators.

 In 2006, Zahnd successfully pushed the Missouri legislature to pass Jessica’s Law to put child rapists in prison for life and enact tough mandatory sentences for Internet predators.
-In 2005 and again in 2010, he helped write the law to increase penalties against repeat drunk drivers.
-In 2009, he wrote the law requiring police to record interrogations of people suspected of committing dangerous felonies.
+In 2012, Mr. Zahnd wrote a Missouri constitutional amendment to allow juries to know about prior criminal acts of repeat child sex offenders, and he chaired the successful effort to pass that amendment in 2014.
+In 2005 and again in 2010, he helped write laws to increase penalties against repeat drunk drivers.
+And in 2009, he wrote the law requiring police to record interrogations of people suspected of committing dangerous felonies.

 Prior to his election, Zahnd was a business litigator with one of the nation’s largest law firms.
 He has also worked in the Missouri Attorney General’s office and served as a staff assistant to the Governor’s Commission on Crime.